 An email hoax shows a man standing next to a wall of gadgets with a steering wheel, which purportedly represents our prediction of a home computer.
 The photo was created for a Photoshop competition organized by Fark.com.
 You can find out more about the rumor on any of the hoax-busting websites (e.g., snopes.com, truthorfiction.com).
 RAND, however, did invent one of the first mainframe computers.

 RAND planned to use LSD to stop antiwar protestors

-In the early 1960s, we did examine the short- and long-term effect of LSD on personality change.
-Volunteers from RAND's research and support staff enjoyed their "trips" in a controlled environment at UCLA.
+In the early 1960s, RAND studied the short- and long-term effect of LSD on personality change.
+Volunteers from RAND's research and support staff participated in the experiments in a controlled environment at UCLA.

 RAND invented windsurfing